jonshiach/graphics-labs/pages/06_3D_worlds.md

 ## Projection

 The next step is to project the view space onto the screen space.
 OpenGL uses NDC where the screen space is a unit cube where axes co-ordinates range from -1 to 1.
-Any fragments with co-ordinates outside of this range are ignored or **clipped**.
+Any fragments with co-ordinates outside of this range are **clipped** and ignored by the shaders.

-### Orthographic projection

 The simplest type of projection is **orthographic projection** where the co-ordinates in the view space are transformed to the screen space by simple translation and scaling transformations.

 The region of the view space that will form the screen space is defined by a cuboid bounded by a left, right, bottom, top, near and far clipping planes.
 Any objects outside of the cuboid are clipped and discarded from the rendering ({numref}`orthographic-projection-figure`).